cortinaluis/vue-google-map-sample/README.md

-When `components/google_map_loader` component is loaded, we really don't have to worry about how we sync the load, but we basically wait for Vue to do its job for us.
+When `components/google_map_loader` component is loaded, we really don't have to worry about how we sync the load, but we basically wait for Vue to do the job for us.

 Because we need certain configurations in order to load a Google map, we pass `mapElemId`, `apiKey`, and `config`.